parallelworks/alphafold-notebook-demo/container/README.md

 ## Changes to `run_singularity.py`

-Here, I only changed the path of the Alphafold container used by this launch script.
-I also tried to modify the default output directory, but this did not work and output is still sent to `/tmp` on the worker node.
+Here, the path of the Alphafold container used by this launch script was changed.
+The commands that automate the setting of `output_dir` were removed to allow the user explicit access to this option because it is useful when using precomputed MSAS.
+The default output directory is still sent to `/tmp` on the worker node.

+Another change was to add the MAX_CPUS environment variable which, based on the work of [Diego Alvarez at the University of Magallanes](https://github.com/dialvarezs/alphafold.git) one path for setting the number of CPUs used by
+`hhsearch`, `hhblits`, and `jackhmmer` (all in `/app/alphafold/alphafold/data/tools` in the container).
+Passing this environment variable to those tools is not yet implemented and will require rebuilding the container or an overlay.

 An example interactive session that uses this launcher is (where `\` is line continuation for readability):